aldryrocha/teste-umbler/README.md

 # @aldryrocha' Teste Umbler

-This is a old challenge to a job opportunity (which I discovered in [https://github.com/felipefialho/frontend-challenges](https://github.com/felipefialho/frontend-challenges) ) as a front-end developer at the Umbler company, made with [HTML5, SASS and Vanilla JS, bundled with Parcel].
+This is a old challenge to a job opportunity as a front-end developer at the Umbler company, made with [HTML5, SASS and Vanilla JS, bundled with Parcel].
+The test was posted on github [https://github.com/felipefialho/frontend-challenges](https://github.com/felipefialho/frontend-challenges)

 You can see it live at [teste-umbler.vercel.app](https://teste-umbler.vercel.app/).